Employee Benefits for Your Practice That Don't Impact Cash Flow

 Investing in employees, and looking at ways to increase benefits without impacting cash flow, can have significant positive impact on success.

-by Sheena Mahan in Training and Keeping Staff on Wednesday, July 31, 2019
+Posted in Employment Practices on Wednesday, July 31, 2019

 Creating Employee Benefits for Your Practice That Don’t Impact Cash Flow

 The low unemployment rate has created an interesting market.
 We are experiencing a “war on talent” that has businesses competing for talented employees.
 To be competitive, you may have to consider benefits for staff that have not been considered in the past.
 A well-designed benefits package keeps employees happy, which reduces churn and improves patient experience.